 First of all, if you’re not capturing email addresses at all, you should start doing so ASAP.
 Since 99% of people check their email every day, email marketing is a great way to stay connected with your target audience.

 If you’re not quite convinced, these statistics might change your mind:

-- Email accounts for over 7% of all e-commerce user acquisitions, making it the second most effective acquisition channel after search.
+- Email marketing is the second most effective acquisition channel after search.
 (Source)

 - 68% of mobile purchasing decisions are influenced by promotional company emails.
 (Source)

 Here’s another fact that may surprise you: